About Northland Rosarium

 ABOUT OUR DISPLAY GARDENS

-You are welcome to tour the Northland Rosarium Display Gardens during open hours which generally run April through August of each year.
+You are welcome to tour the Northland Rosarium Display Gardens during open hours which generally run April through August each year.
 We give garden tours to groups if booked in advance and host several events and classes in the gardens throughout the season.
 Check the "Happenings" page to learn more about events in the gardens.

 We are a family owned business located on Paradise Prairie about 10 minutes south of downtown Spokane, Washington.
 The nursery is open from mid-April to August with exact dates announced every spring.
 We gladly receive mail-order requests year-round and ship from April to September.